MicrosoftDocs/fabric-docs/docs/real-time-hub/supported-sources.md

 ms.date: 04/03/2024
 ---

-# Get events from Microsoft sources into Real-Time hub
+# Get events from Microsoft sources into Fabric Real-Time hub
-This article describes how to get events from Microsoft sources such as Azure Event Hubs and Azure IoT Hub into Fabric Real-Time hub.
+This article provides a list of sources that Real-Time hub supports.
+The Real-Time hub enables you to get events from these sources and create data streams in Fabric.

 [!INCLUDE [preview-note](./includes/preview-note.md)]